Myrdincx/python-motion-visualiser/README.md

 # Blob Tracking with Python
-This Python script analyzes motion in a video, draws bounding boxes around moving objects, optionally connects them with lines, and exports a new video with the original audio.
+A Python tool that applies a popular **blob tracking effect** on videos using OpenCV.
+It detects moving objects as blobs, draws bounding boxes around them, and connects these blobs with dynamic tracking lines — creating an engaging visual trace of movement over time.

 > [!WARNING]
 > This script is far from perfect, results may vary.
 Feel free to contribute in order to make it better!